 It may also cause other problems such as:

 Did you choose to have body dismorphia?
 Of course not!
 No one is born with body dysmorphic disorder or a negative body image, in some cases it is learnt behaviour, in others it develops gradually over time and may be a conditioned response to the comments and criticisms of others.

-However, the simple fact is that something happened to start this behaviour, and by using analytical hypnotherapy that incorporates aspects of therapies such as thought field therapy, emdr, EFT tapping, CBT and mindfulness we work together to find out what that was, and then break and the driving emotions so that you can be free to enjoy life..
+The simple fact is that something happened to start this behaviour, and by using analytical hypnotherapy we work together to uncover what that was, and then break and the driving emotions so that you can be free to enjoy life.